gikgging/2024_Happy_Farm_Kim_Shim/README.md

 # Getting Started
 To start playing Happy Farm, Set run configuration with the main.GameCenter class.
 Follow the on-screen instructions to set up your farm and start your agricultural adventure!

+**This repository is rebuild because of conflicting.
+So it may loose some past commit coments.